 Welcome to Part 1 of how to build a parts guitar!
-Over the next few months, I will be doing a general walkthrough on how to choose parts, and offer several guides on how to do basic DIY guitar work at home.
+Over this series of posts, I will be doing a general walkthrough on how to choose parts, with several guides on how to do basic DIY guitar work at home.
 I certainly know when assembling your own custom guitar, or simply modifying a guitar you own, choosing the right pieces to make it all happen can seem a bit daunting.

 This post will focus on hardware, and how to choose the right components for your needs.
 After all, this is a crucial step in assembling the body and neck of your guitar.
 When it comes down to it though, there are a few key considerations to be aware of that will make the decision much easier.

 Note: this is a general guide for someone who has a pre-routed body or has already routed the body themselves.

 While this might seem like a strange place to start, I’m of the opinion that if you don’t like how your hardware looks in the first place, chances are it will influence your opinion of your guitar itself.
 Bottom line: if you don’t like the look of gold hardware, for instance, don’t buy gold hardware, no matter if you are getting a steal price or the hardware you wanted only comes in that color.
 Chances are you can find something else that will get you the look you will be happy with.